 Each season the fans keep coming back to Sandy Point, lining up at the entry to the circuit well before the green flag drops to see the new generation of racer and a handful of drivers who put Riverside on the map in the early days do battle, putting on a show which leaves fans young and old spellbound and wanting more.

 The club’s family focus has made Riverside Speedway a welcoming place that race fans congregate on, young fans looking up to their heroes racing around the track, just like these drivers would have done when they were kids back in the 70’s and 80’s making Riverside Speedway a club that has more than stood the test of time.

-This year the club welcomes X Factor Cars as title sponsor of the club.
+This is the second year X Factor Cars has been title sponsor of the club.
 X Factor Cars has been a major supporter of the club for a number of years, and come to the club with a new level of enthusiasm and fresh ideas which can only benefit speedway in the south.

 X Factor Cars Riverside Speedway has a number of great initiatives in place over the coming seasons and this is only made possible with the support of our loyal sponsors, club members and volunteer who commit to the club each season.